aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-images/image-information/_index.md

 weight: 160
 url: /net/programming-with-images/image-information/
 ---
-### Sample source code for Image Information using Aspose.Words for .NET
+### Sample source code for Image Information using Aspose.PDF for .NET
 ```csharp
             // The path to the documents directory.
             string dataDir = "YOUR DOCUMENT DIRECTORY";